-On November 1, 2017 (Calendar No. 2), the City Planning Commission scheduled November 15, 2017 for a public hearing on this application (C 160084 PQK).
-The hearing was duly held on November 15, 2017 (Calendar No. 16).
-Three speakers testified in favor of the application.
+On November 1, 2017 (Calendar No. 3), the City Planning Commission scheduled November 15, 2017 for a public hearing on this application (C 160021 PQK).
+The hearing was duly held on November 15, 2017 (Calendar No. 17).
+Three speakers testified in favor of the application and none opposed.

 A representative from ACS provided an overview of the program and the child care services provided to low-income families, explaining that ACS conducts routine inspections of each site every six to eight weeks with a focus on child safety.
 A second representative from ACS and a representative from DCAS both explained the process for determining the scope of work to address building improvements.
-They noted that sprinklers are not required by the Department of Health for childcare centers that do not serve infants or toddlers, but that ACS is exploring the feasibility of putting sprinklers in all day care facilities, although it has no specific plans at the moment to add sprinklers to the day care at 69-71 Saratoga Avenue.